 Loughborough: getting around

-Take the coach to Loughborough and things like free WiFi and a 20kg luggage allowance come as standard.
+Take the coach to Loughborough and things like free WiFi* and a 20kg luggage allowance usually come as standard.
 For more about what to expect from your megabus journey, have a read of our onboard facilities page.

 When you get off the bus in Loughborough, it’s really easy to get around.
 The town is the perfect size to explore on foot and the best thing to do is grab a map and head to Market Place.
 It’s right next to Carillon Court shopping centre, and a five-minute walk from Queen’s Park via Granby Street.